 All fellows spend at least three months doing laboratory or clinical research.
 The purpose is to ensure that all fellows have a basis for making career choices.
 This mandated rotation can form the basis for ongoing involvement in "wet" research throughout their fellowship or even throughout their careers, and also serves to broadens their scope of the importance of clinical trials.
 The Fellowship Program Education Committee recently appointed two of its members, Dr. Heidi Klepin and Dr. Jeff Petty, to oversee the research efforts of fellows and to help guide them through this rotation to ensure the maximum benefit is obtained.
 All faculty members at Wake Forest strive to enhance the research component of our Fellowship.

 Each fellow is allowed 3 weeks vacation to be taken at the fellow’s convenience, subject to certain limitations.
 The limitations derive from professional responsibility and all absences require adequate and approved coverage for responsibilities.
 It is recognized that under certain circumstances this may not be possible, in which case the request will be considered on its merits.
 Requests for vacation must be submitted in writing to the Program Director as early as possible.
 The request for vacation must include a vacation form detailing the cross coverage for the fellow’s responsibilities.
 Cross-covering fellows or faculty must signify their acceptance of these responsibilities by their signature.

-Fellows in their last year in the institution are required to be on site during the last two weeks of June of their final year.
+Fellows in their 3rd year of fellowship are required to be on site during the last two weeks of June of their final year.